Autodesk-AutoCAD/AutoLispExt/DevREADME.md

 ## How to setup the Dev env and compile the code

-You could do all above steps  by the script pack.py, it is python2
+You could do all the steps in the script pack.py, it is python2; or run it directly:
 ```
 cd AutoLispExt
 python pack.py
 ```
 ### How to compile the codes
 The script pack.py will copy some utility files to correct location for making package.
-After run this script and then change some ts codes, you can also use the follow command to compile it:
+After run that script and then change some TS codes, you can also use the follow command to compile codes simply:
 ```
 npm run compile
 ```